HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: Conclusions

 \section{Conclusions}

 Experimentation is a useful approach to guide software development in startups.
-However, the lack of defined practices to guide these teams is one reason for the reduced use of this approach.
+However, the lack of defined practices to guide these teams is a reason for the reduced use of this approach.
 Given that identifying hypotheses is the first step to create experiments, this study focused on developing a practice to perform this task in early-stage software startups.
-Following a Design Science Research approach, we performed three cycles to build a visual language to depict cognitive maps of startup founders and a systematic process to extract them.
-We evaluated these artifacts on three startups in different development stages.
+Following a Design Science Research approach, we performed three phases to build a process to systematically elicit hypotheses for software startups based on a visual language to depict cognitive maps of startup founders and a systematic process to extract them.
+We evaluated these artifacts on three startups in early-stages of development.

+Besides the prescriptive contribution represented by HyMap, this study presents a theoretical contribution by describing the process of idea formation from founders of these companies.
+Besides that, we mapped different types of hypotheses to distinct steps in the idea formation process.

-As mentioned earlier, an extensive evaluation of HyMap would be valuable future work, probably using controlled experiments or longitudinal case studies.
+As mentioned earlier, a more extensive evaluation of HyMap would be valuable future work, probably using controlled experiments or longitudinal case studies.
+For instance, a startup could use HyMap in an early-stage and keep the map as a live document, changing it according to how the team improves their understanding of the customers and market.
 Another interesting work would be to assess the technique outside the startup context, for instance, when adding new features to market-driven products where development teams create software for a market of users rather than specific customers.
 Besides that, other studies could improve the completeness of the hypotheses set generated by the technique, probably extending the language and the process.
 These enhanced processes could also tackle other types of hypotheses.